 and space don’t operate as normal either.
 You can be talking to someone

 familiar only they’re in someone else’s body, know what I mean?
 It’s as if the

 essence of the person, not what form they choose to assume is what’s important.

 Or there’s someone you know really well, then upon awaking you realise you

 never met them.
 Maybe someone from a past life, or an alternative universe, who

 A common one for many people is to dream of being naked.
 You’re in the middle of a large shopping mall full of people and you suddenly realise you’re wearing no clothes.
 You’re wondering how the hell that happened, and trying to figure how you’ll get home without anyone noticing.
 Some say this is to do with lacking confidence in some area of your life.
 I think it’s more to do with wanting to be seen, to be out there, but not giving yourself permission.

-waken.
-These are known as false awakenings, they’re a form of lucid dreaming
+It's known as a false awakening, or a form of lucid dreaming.

 treat dream interpretation with caution.
 Above all avoid dream dictionaries or